Gill-Singh-A/PClub-DVWA/README.md

 * On logging in with *amansg22* user, we find that there is logo of ***Aerial Robotics***.
 After using ***steghide*** on it, we found a QR Code, after scanning the QR Code we get a **base64 encoded string** and decoding it and doing **ROT13** on it, we get the flag.
 * On logging in with *ritvikg22* user, we find the link to netcat server and pwn challenge.
 * After getting *routes.txt*, we see an endpoint **/ipDetails**.
 When we open it, we see a Input Tag asking for an IP Address.
 After entering a valid IP and hitting search, we get the details of the IP Address.
 When we type a wrong IP we don't see that data.
 This is vulnerable to command injection and after seeing the Hint we got from routes.txt, we run the following *; ifconfig* to get the MAC Address of etho Interface.
 From here we get another Flag.
+### Note
+It is possible to get a shell on the Server.
+The process of getting a shell is explained in this [Blog](https://systemweakness.com/how-i-got-shell-in-ctf-website-by-iit-kanpurs-pclub-3629434e6578) by [Ankeet Saha](https://me-ankeet.medium.com/)